 Since this was the first stop of her tour in support of the upcoming re-release of Slør, we were the first people to be graced by a live performance of the English version of one of her songs.
-Personally I still have a preference to the original language because even though I don't understand much of the content or poetry, it still gives an extra depth and dimension to the songs.
-On the other hand the English lyrics were made to fit the music and vocal melodies perfectly.
-If you didn't know it used to be sung in a totally different language you would've never guessed it.
-Eivør said that she was very excited and nervous about the English UK release and that she was going to give it her best shot singing the lyrics right since she's so used to the original.
-But also that if she makes a mistake, "fuck it", which got us all laughing.
+Personally I have a preference still to the original language because even though not understanding much of the content or poetry, it still gives an extra depth and dimension to the songs.
+On the other hand the English lyrics were made to fit the music and vocal melodies perfectly, if you wouldn’t know it used to be sung in a while other language before you would’ve never guessed it now.
+Eivør said that she was very excited and nervous about the English UK release and that she was going to give it her best shot singing the lyrics right since she’s so used to the original.
+But also that if she makes a mistake, “fuck it”, which got us all laughing.

 In 2015 she released 2 albums: Bridges and Slør.
 The first one being more bright, soft and in English, while the second is more raw.
 And it’s from Bridges that she brought us some tracks to calm down and relax for a bit.
 She started off the little break with the fragile title song Bridges and carried on this mood into the still tender but a bit more upbeat On My Way to Somewhere.
 With Røttu Skógvarnir they picked up the tempo a bit again with a highly energized performance of all three of them on stage.